 Know your coq au vin from your escargots?
 Or your chardonnay from your sauvignon blanc?

-Whether you’re a connoisseur of French cuisine or simply a fan of fantastic food and drink, a meal at one of these eight Sydney restaurants will put a spring in your step.
+Whether you’re a connoisseur of French cuisine or simply a fan of fantastic food and drink, a meal at one of these eight Sydney restaurants will definitely put a spring in your step.

 The Top 8 French Restaurants in Sydney

 Considered the crème de la crème of French eateries

 Serving up an incredible combination of French cuisine and live jazz music, Restaurant Hubert is a must-visit.
 Hands down one of the best French restaurants in Sydney, this Bligh Street venue possesses an irresistible charm.
 Located close to some of the city’s most iconic sights, Hubert’s stunning menu makes the restaurant an attraction in its own right.
 Highlights include the chicken fricassée, the escargot XO and any one of the fine Champagnes on offer.
 Our advice?
 Believe the hype.

 Address: 15 Bligh Street, Sydney CBDOpening Hours: Monday to Saturday: 4:00pm – 1:00am (also open for lunch on Thursday & Friday from 12:00pm – 3:00pm)

 2. Bistro Cocotte

 An authentic taste of Parisian life in the New South Wales capital